Ain't Talkin': Critical reception

-A 2021 Consequence article ranking Dylan's top 15 albums placed Modern Times 10th, citing "Ain't Talkin'" as the highlight and praising Dylan's use of appropriation in it, calling it "one of Dylan's greatest strengths in the twilight years of his career, using these elements as building blocks for something completely new, in the same way that producers in the golden age of hip-hop constructed beats from familiar samples.
-"Ain't Talkin'," Modern Times bone-chilling closer, swipes lines from the traditional 'The Wayfaring Stranger' and The Stanley Brothers' 'Highway of Regret', then flips the songs' sentiments on their head: It's not deliverance that Dylan's yearning for, but vengeance, vowing to slit his enemies' throats in their beds.
+A 2021 Consequence article ranking Dylan's top 15 albums placed Modern Times 10th, citing "Ain't Talkin as the highlight and praising Dylan's use of appropriation in it, calling it "one of Dylan's greatest strengths in the twilight years of his career, using these elements as building blocks for something completely new, in the same way that producers in the golden age of hip-hop constructed beats from familiar samples.
+"Ain't Talkin, Modern Times bone-chilling closer, swipes lines from the traditional 'The Wayfaring Stranger' and The Stanley Brothers' 'Highway of Regret', then flips the songs' sentiments on their head: It's not deliverance that Dylan's yearning for, but vengeance, vowing to slit his enemies' throats in their beds.
 He's sung about the world's end before, but on 'Ain't Talkin, Dylan himself sounds apocalyptic, like he's the last thing his wrongdoers will see before they die".

 The Big Issue placed it at #45 on a 2021 list of the "80 best Bob Dylan songs - that aren't the greatest hits".
 A 2021 Guardian article included it on a list of "80 Bob Dylan songs everyone should know".
 Singer/songwriter Elliott Murphy cited it as one of Dylan's top 10 songs of the 21st century in an article for Poetic Justice Magazine.

 Cultural references

 The song derives some of its chorus from the "Highway of Regret" by Don Anthony and Ralph Stanley.
 The line "through this weary world of woe" is a nod to the traditional "Wayfaring Stranger".

 Numerous phrases in the song have been traced to the ancient Roman poet Ovid.
 Richard F. Thomas, the George Martin Lane Professor of the Classics at Harvard University, noted in an interview that the song's final line "In the last outback, at the world's end" is a "direct quote from Peter Green's Penguin translation of Ovid's exile poetry [Ex Ponto 2.7.66].
-In case you think this is accidental, the same song has three or four other Ovidian lines or significant phases, including: 'Every nook and cranny/corner has its tears' … 'loyal and much loved companions' … 'make the most of one last extra hour', all on one song from Tristia 1.3 [24, 65, 68], Ovid's night of exile poem".
+In case you think this is accidental, the same song has three or four other Ovidian lines or significant phrases, including: 'Every nook and cranny/corner has its tears' … 'loyal and much loved companions' … 'make the most of one last extra hour', all on one song from Tristia 1.3 [24, 65, 68], Ovid's night of exile poem".

 The line "Hand Me Down My Walking Cane" refers to the song of that name: a minstrel song credited to James A. Bland, which has become a folk song.